near/nearcore/docs/architecture/how/resharding.md

 ``get_state_sync_info``, which is responsible for figuring out which shards will be needed in next epoch (X+2).

-This is the moment, when node can request new shards that it didn't track before (using StateSync) - and if it detects that the shard layout would change in the next epoch, it also involves the StateSync - but skips the download part (as it already has the data) - and starts from state splitting.
+This is the moment, when node can request new shards that it didn't track before (using StateSync) - and if it detects that the shard layout would change in the next epoch, it also involves the StateSync - but skips the download part (as it already has the data) - and starts from resharding.

-StateSync in this phase would send the ``StateSplitRequest`` to the ``SyncJobsActor`` (you can think about the ``SyncJobsActor`` as a background thread).
+StateSync in this phase would send the ``ReshardingRequest`` to the ``SyncJobsActor`` (you can think about the ``SyncJobsActor`` as a background thread).

-We'd use the background thread to do the state splitting: the goal is to change the one trie (that represents the state of the current shard) - to multiple tries (one for each of the new shards).
+We'd use the background thread to perform resharding: the goal is to change the one trie (that represents the state of the current shard) - to multiple tries (one for each of the new shards).

 In order to split a trie into children tries we use a snapshot of the flat storage.
 We iterate over all of the entries in the flat storage and we build the children tries by inserting the parent entry into either of the children tries.